 The indications, after the fact, are that there was never any mystery of who was under that turban from Dumbledore’s end of the equation.
 Also that Dumbledore had clearly enlisted at least some of his senior staff in his plans.
 The whole Labyrinth was an obvious trap, and the Philosopher’s Stone was bait to distract Voldemort from any more dangerous pursuit, like, say, calling up his followers and re-establishing his empire, or directing too much of his attention to destroying Harry Potter.

 [* i.e., reading it and asking yourself; “What would adults do?”]

-With this in mind; would Snape — knowing that Voldemort was present at the meeting — have said what we did hear him say unless there had been careful ambiguities built into it, along with much preparation, back-up interpretations and follow-up plans?
+With this in mind; would Snape — knowing that Voldemort — or at least one of his agents, was at the meeting have said what we did hear him say unless there had been careful ambiguities built into it, along with much preparation, back-up interpretations and follow-up plans?
 (And context that Harry missed?)
-Snape knew that he was talking to his former Master — to whom he had been feeding disinformation at breakfast, lunch and dinner for several weeks running by that point in the story.
-This whole exercise was almost certainly a part of the staff plot to get Voldemort into the Labyrinth where he could be trapped.
+Snape knew that he was talking to someone who was working for his former Master — to whom he had been feeding disinformation at breakfast, lunch and dinner for several weeks running by that point in the story.
+This whole exercise was almost certainly an intrinsic part of the staff plot to get QuirrellMort into the Labyrinth where he could be trapped.

 In short, Snape was engaged in “belling the cat”.
 This particular confrontation was the point at which Quirrell was to be given the added spur to his actions of being led to believe that someone else had figured out his intentions and had decided to go after the Stone, as well.
 Turning the “mission” into a race.